Vintage Levi's Value 2026: What Your Old Jeans Are Actually Worth

 Vintage Levi's are some of the most sought-after items in the reselling world.
 A pair of 1950s 501XX jeans can sell for $10,000 or more, and even 1990s pairs regularly fetch $50 to $200.
-The brand's 170-year history means there are millions of older pairs still circulating through closets, attics, estate sales, and thrift stores -- many of them worth far more than the $4.99 price tag on the rack.
+The brand's 170-year history means millions of older pairs are still circulating through closets, attics, estate sales, and thrift stores.
+Many of them are worth far more than the $4.99 price tag on the rack.

 How to Date Vintage Levi's (The Key to Pricing)